 There are many birth control methods that are compatible with breastfeeding and have absolutely zero risk of harming milk production.
 Condoms and other barrier methods are safe and effective when used appropriately.
 But these methods are considered “risky” to many doctors because they rely on patient compliance and errors can occur.
 More and more doctors, therefore, are encouraging new mothers to use an IUD for birth control.

-There is a relatively new IUD on the market, that definitely can and does create problems for breastfeeding mothers.
+There is a relatively new IUD on the market, that definitely can create problems for breastfeeding individuals.
 The Mirena., Skiyla, Liletta and Kyleena all contain small amounts of synthetic progesterone.
 Progesterone is the hormone that keeps you from lactating during pregnancy.
 It follows that progesterone, even a small amount, could cause a reduction in milk supply for a breastfeeding mother.
 Continue reading →

 When a woman thinks of birth and breastfeeding she expects it to be the happiest time of her life.
 Occasionally, to a mother’s dismay, she finds that breastfeeding brings on new challenges, feelings and experiences.
 She may experience feelings of pain with breastfeeding, or an unexplainable twist in her gut when her milk lets down.
 Unable to justify or validate what she is feeling leaves her at a loss and feeling confused.
 These feelings may be the result of a condition known as D-MER.
 D-MER stands for Dysmorphic Milk Ejection Reflex and it is treatable.